margaretmf/margaretmf.github.io/poetry.md

 There is a constant story of being, evolution of thought, revolution of light, rebirthing of man, and renewal of color.

 ## Seeing Black Lives ##
 They help the police force as police officers.
+[White people are also, and they contribute to racial healing.]
 They play blues music and create new, cool music.
+[White people do too, and they sing with African Americans.]
 They read in church.
+[White people do too, and they are good partners.]
 They create amazing art.
+[White people do too, and they support art in their homes.]
 They help the homeless community.
+[White people do too, and they are good drivers.]
-They take care of little kids and love them, and hug them.
-They help people feel better after feeling fallen, or rejected.
-They are great sorority date function partners.
-They create art and music.
+They take care of little kids and love them, and hug them. [] They help people feel better after feeling fallen, or rejected. [] They are great sorority date function partners. [] They create art and music. []
-They dance in the street.
+They dance in the street. []
-They love their work.
+They love their work. []
-They support their kids.
+They support their kids. []
-They have healthy, beautiful homes.
+They have healthy, beautiful homes. []
-They love Allah, the same God that Christians worship.
-They also love God, and they have great faith through adversity.
+They love Allah, the same God that Christians worship. [] They also love God, and they have great faith through adversity. []

 ## Social Media Usage ##
 Why look her, or him up one more time?